Standard-Charity-Inc/eth-contracts/README.md

 > Ethereum smart contracts for Standard Charity written in Solidity

+**⚠️ This contract is under development.
+It is not ready for production deployment.**

 ## Development

 This project utilizes contracts developed by [Open Zeppelin](https://docs.openzeppelin.com/openzeppelin/).
 To import the required npm modules, run the following from the root of the project: